-When you’re new to the web design industry or you’re looking for web design services, all the technical terms and definitions can be overwhelming.
-There are a plethora of unique terms referring to many aspects of web design.
+Web design definitions and terms can be overwhelming when you’re looking for web design services.
+There are a plethora of unique terms referring so many aspects of web design.

 Here are 11 web design terms and definitions that you should know when talking with people in the industry.

 Web design focuses on the aesthetic aspects of a website.
 It encompasses processes like web page layout, content production, and graphic design.

 This is different from web design.
 Web development deals less with aesthetics and more with the actual technical process of building a website, like writing markup and coding.

 Responsive web design is an approach to web design that makes web pages render well on a variety of devices and window or screen sizes.
 The website adjust for mobile viewing and look just as goo on a tablet as it does on a laptop or desktop.